 But summer vacations aren’t just avenues to relax and enjoy.
 The intense heat and additional humidity draw mosquitoes and dengue.
 Yes, summer time is also dengue prevention month.
 As a not just a concerned mother, but a Filipino, you’ve got to spread the word to protect your fellow countrymen.
 Today, we’ll look at how you can do just that with social media, pest control here in the Philippines, seminars/reading, and cleanliness.

-One of the first roles you can play in preventing the spread of dengue is an information dissemination.
-The easiest way to do that nowadays is to log on your social media account (like FB & Twitter), get articles from the Internet pertaining to dengue prevention, and share them on your news feed for everyone to see.
-Some of the resources you can take a look at are the Department of Health (DOH); and the Center For Disease Control (CDC).
+One of the first roles you can play in preventing the spread of dengue is through leading information dissemination.
+The easiest way to do that nowadays is to log on your social media account (like Facebook & Twitter), get articles from the Internet pertaining to dengue prevention, and share them on your news feed for everyone else to see.
+Some of the resources you can check on are the Department of Health (DOH); and the Center For Disease Control (CDC).

 If you don’t know anything about mosquitoes and dengue, then it’s time to put on your information seeker hat.
 As with the first role, you can find these kinds of seminars easily on the Internet.
 While you’re at it, spread the word on your social media accounts and invite your friends to join in, too!

 Another way to do that is read up on pamphlets and articles you can find about the dreaded mosquito-borne disease.
 You’ll be arming yourself with vital information on how you can prevent dengue, which in turn will help you apply these in your personal life.
 Speaking of, one vital piece of information you can find is…